CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 ##### Refractive Surface and Fresnels Reflectance ->
 Materials like glass, water etc are refractive surfaces.
 To implement this, I take the incoming ray and refract it with inside the object.
 Next, I take this ray and refract it again to go come out.
 This gives us a transparency like effect.
 Make sure you feed the correct refractive indices to the refract function.
 To make the refraction more physically correct, I implemented Fresnels reflection.
 As per this law, any incoming light is both refracted and reflected by some amount.
 The probability of each happening is based on the refractive index of the object.
 For the calculations I refered to PBRT Page 435.
 This gave me the probability split between reflection and refraction.
 The next step is to implement both and add their contributions based on the probability.
+To make a material display fresnel property, make the flag for both refraction and reflection to 1 in the scene file (explained below).

 ##### Depth of Field ->
 This is a very interesting effect that can be observed in many photographs where some part of the image is in sharp focus while the other is blurred out.
 To implement this effect, I used the focal length and aperture parameters of the camera.
 Assume that there is a sphere centered at the camera position and of the radius of the focal length.
 We get the intersection of all intitial rays with this sphere.
 Next, we keep this as the final point but jitter the ray's origin based on the aperture of the camera.
 The new ray direction will be from this jittered origin to the intersection point.
 What happens now is that all the points wihtin that focal length are in focus but all others are out of focus.